 Asphalt shingles are the most popular roofing material in the US.
 They offer many advantages: affordable price; uncomplicated installation; and a wide variety of colors, styles, and qualities.
-Their disadvantages include the need for regular maintenance and repair, and the shingles' vulnerability to damage by extremely hot weather or heavy winds.
+Asphalt roof shingle disadvantages include the need for regular maintenance and roof repair, and the shingles' vulnerability to damage by extremely hot weather or heavy winds.

-There are 2 types, organic and fiberglass.
+There are 2 types, organic and fiberglass .
 The durable organic type is made of paper saturated with asphalt (a petroleum derivative) and then coated with ceramic granules.
 Despite the name, though, organic asphalt shingles are less green than the alternative.
-They are also much more flammable.
-Fiberglass asphalt shingles consist of an asphalt-coated fiberglass reinforcing mat and are becoming the more commonly used variety, because of their fire resistance.
+They are also much more flammable so be careful if you live in an area that is prone to fires.

-- Materials -- You'll need about 13-15 squares of asphalt shingles to cover an average 2-story, 220-square foot home, with a simple roof pitched at 6/12 (equivalent to an angle of about 26 degrees).
+- Materials -- You'll need about 13-15 squares of asphalt shingle roof to cover an average 2-story, 220-square foot home, with a simple roof pitched at 6/12 (equivalent to an angle of about 26 degrees).
 Other materials are roofing felt, roofing cement, and a roll of galvanized nails.

-- Labor -- The roofer will remove the old roof if necessary and make minor repairs to the structure.
-He will then install your new asphalt shingles.
+- Labor -- The roofer will remove the old roof if necessary and make minor roof repairs to the structure.
+He will then install your new roof.
 If your home does not have easy access from the road, there may be additional costs for hauling the roofing materials.
 In addition, expenses will rise if your roof needs major repair.

-- Cleanup -- The expense of hauling away the old roofing and other debris is, as a rule, included in the price quote.
+- Cleanup -- The expense of hauling away the old roof and other debris is, as a rule, included in the price quote.

-- Building Permit -- A building permit, with its associated fee, is often required for a repair, removal, or replacement of more than 100² ft of roofing.
+- Building Permit -- A building permit, with its associated fee, is often required for a repair, removal, or roof replacement of more than 100² ft of roofing shingle.